diegomccullough/AdvancementStrategy2/README.md

 - `npm run build` - Build for production
 - `npm run preview` - Preview production build
 - `npm run lint` - Run ESLint
+- `npm run deploy` - Deploy to GitHub Pages

+## Deployment

+This website is automatically deployed to GitHub Pages when changes are pushed to the main branch.

 ## License